4d/4d-for-ios/docs/ProjectEditor-ActionsPanel.md

 For example, a user can execute several actions related to their data (add a contact name, edit a phone number, delete an old invoice, etc.) on their iOS app even if they are offline or if the server is unreachable, and have all these pending actions consistently synchronised as soon as the network is accessible.

-To do so, all pending actions will be visualized and opened by the user from 2 levels in the app:
+To do so, all pending actions will be visualized and opened by the user from:

-•	The Settings screen:
+•	*The Settings screen

 It dispalys a summary and a history of all pending and completed actions under the "Request log" tab.

 ![Action section](assets/en/project-editor/settings-screen.png)

-•	The List & Detail forms
+•	*The List & Detail forms*

 You can chose to display the actions by table or by entity.

 ![Action section](assets/en/project-editor/list-detail-form.png)